The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: Introduction and definition of the model

 From a rigorous point of view, a solid understanding of the low-temperature regime seems still to be out of reach.
-Our main (and modest) goal in this paper is therefore to present some rigorous and rather explicit results for the opposite regime characterized by $\beta\vv <1$.
+The main and modest aim of the present paper is therefore to provide the first rigorous explicit results for the opposite regime characterized by $\beta\vv <1$.
 Since in this regime $\beta\bb\geq 0$ may be arbitrary, we call it the \emph {weak-disorder regime}.
-In the following sections we firstly compile, for general $\beta\vv > 0$, some properties of $f^{\ann}_{N}$.
-Next we show that $f^{\ann}_{N}$ has a well-defined macroscopic limit $ f_{\infty}^{\ann}$ with similar and well-understood properties, in particular for $\beta\vv <1$, see Theorem\,\ref{f_ann_exist}, Theorem\,\ref{f_ann_variational}, and Theorem\,\ref{f_ann_second_order} below.
-Then we prove that the more interesting free energies $f_N$ and $\EE[f_N]$ have both $f_{\infty}^{\ann}$ as its (almost sure) macroscopic limit, provided that $\beta\vv <1$, see Theorem\,\ref{difference} and Corollary\,\ref{weak_disorder_free_energy}.
-Finally we prove the absence of spin-glass order in the sense that $\lim_{N\to\infty}\EE\big[\langle S^{\z}_{1} S^{\z}_{2}\rangle^{2}\big]=0$ if $\beta\vv <1$, see Corollary\,\ref{no_sg}.
-Here $\langle\,(\cdot)\,\rangle\ceq\e^{\beta f_{N}} \tr\e^{-\beta H_{N}}(\cdot)$ denotes the (random) thermal {\scshape Gibbs} expectation induced by $H_{N}$.
-These results extend two of the pioneering rigorous results of {\scshape Aizenman}, {\scshape Lebowitz}, and {\scshape Ruelle} \cite{ALR1987} for the model \eqref{H_N} with $\bb=0$ to the quantum case $\bb>0$.
-For any $\beta\vv >1$ we only have the somewhat weak result that the difference between the macroscopic quenched and annealed free energies is strictly positive if the ratio $\bb/\vv$ is sufficiently small.
+In the following sections we firstly compile some properties of $f^{\ann}_{N}$ for arbitrary $\beta\vv > 0$.
+Next we show that $f^{\ann}_{N}$ has a well-defined macroscopic limit $ f_{\infty}^{\ann}$ with similar and well-understood properties, see Theorem\,\ref{f_ann_exist}, Theorem\,\ref{f_ann_variational}, and Theorem\,\ref{f_ann_second_order} below.
+In particular, for $\beta\vv <1$ the limit $\beta f^{\ann}_{\infty}$ takes a rather explicit form as a function of $\beta\vv$ and $\beta\bb$.
+Then we prove that the more important free energies $f_N$ and $\EE[f_N]$ have both $f_{\infty}^{\ann}$ as its (almost sure) macroscopic limit if $\beta\vv <1$, see Theorem\,\ref{difference} and Corollary\,\ref{weak_disorder_free_energy}.
+For $\beta\vv <1$ we also prove the absence of spin-glass order in the sense that $\lim_{N\to\infty}\big(\langle S^{\z}_{1} S^{\z}_{2}\rangle\big)^{2}=0$, almost surely, see Corollary\,\ref{no_sg} and Remark\,\ref{rem_order_parameter}.
+Here $\langle\,(\cdot)\,\rangle\ceq\e^{N\beta f_{N}} \tr\e^{-\beta H_{N}}(\cdot)$ denotes the (random) {\scshape Gibbs} expectation induced by $H_{N}$.
+These results extend two of the pioneering results of {\scshape Aizenman}, {\scshape Lebowitz}, and {\scshape Ruelle} \cite{ALR1987} for the model \eqref{H_N} with $\bb=0$ to the quantum case $\bb>0$.
+Unfortunately, for any $\beta\vv >1$ we only have the somewhat weak result that the difference between the macroscopic quenched and annealed free energies is strictly positive if the ratio $\bb/\vv$ is sufficiently small.